-We once again invited Colorado researchers to display a poster during the 8th Annual 21st Century Energy Transition Symposium, in Denver, CO
+We once again invite Colorado researchers to display a poster during the 8th Annual 21st Century Energy Transition Symposium, in Denver, CO

-The four co-hosts of the symposium invite faculty, staff, and students involved in energy, water, sustainability, oil and gas, geothermal, air, transmission, utilities or natural gas-related research to enter a poster at the 8th annual Symposium.
+The four co-hosts of the symposium invite faculty, staff, researchers, scientists and students involved in energy, water, sustainability, oil and gas, geothermal, air, transmission, utilities or natural gas-related research to enter a poster at the 8th annual Symposium.
 This year we encourage posters related to food/energy/water nexus.
-In addition, we welcome industry participation as well in submitting a poster.
+In addition, we welcome industry participation in submitting a poster.

 Date: April 1-2, 2019

-- Colorado researchers actively engaged in any energy-related work were invited to display their poster during the entire 1.5 day “21st Century Energy Transition Symposium”.
-They included water, air, land use, biofuels, oil/gas, geothermal, renewable energy, transmission, electric grid, social and behavioral sciences and other related topics.
+- Colorado researchers actively engaged in any energy-related work are invited to display their poster during the entire 1.5 day “21st Century Energy Transition Symposium 2019”.
+The poster content can included water, air, land use, biofuels, oil/gas, geothermal, renewable energy, transmission, electric grid, social and behavioral sciences and other related topics.
 We also are encouraging topics on food/energy/water/health/environment nexus.

-- A public reception will be held on April 1, 2019 at the symposium from 5:00-6:00pm MT (complimentary appetizers served, cash bar).
-Since 2011 when Colorado State University hosted this symposium, networking opportunities like this have resulted in small to large grants for various applied research projects between faculty, industry and other organizations.
+- A public reception will be held on April 1, 2019 at the symposium from 5:30-6:15pm MT (complimentary appetizers served, cash bar).
+Since 2011 when Colorado State University hosted this symposium, networking opportunities like this have resulted in small to large grants and projects for various applied research projects between faculty, industry, environmental groups and other organizations.

 - Poster display — The posters will be displayed on the solid poster display supplied by the event.
 Solid poster boards will be placed on six foot tables whereby viewers can move from one poster to another.